elixir-europe/BioHackathon/training/Galaxy training material improvement and extension/README.md

 ## Expected audience
 ---

-We welcome everybody to join our hackathon this week, instructors and anyone else eager to develop Galaxy-related training material.
+We welcome everybody to join our hackathon this week; instructors, and anyone else eager to develop Galaxy-related training material.

-No specific knowledge or skills are required, just motivation!
-There are extensive [training materials](https://galaxyproject.github.io/training-material/topics/contributing://galaxyproject.github.io/training-material/topics/contributing/) that will help you to learn everything you need to know about contributing to this project, and of course many community members are present here this week and happy to help answer any questions.
+**No specific knowledge or skills are required, just motivation!** There are extensive [training materials](https://galaxyproject.github.io/training-material/topics/contributing://galaxyproject.github.io/training-material/topics/contributing/) that will help you to learn everything you need to know about contributing to this project, and of course many community members are present here this week and happy to answer any questions.

 **Why should you join?**